 Privacy Policy

-This Privacy Policy sets out how we, Sinclair Taylor Management Services, collect, store and use information about you when you use or interact with our website, sinclairtaylor.co.uk (our website) and where we otherwise obtain or collect information about you.
+This Privacy Policy sets out how we, Sinclair Taylor Management Services Limited, collect, store and use information about you when you use or interact with our website, sinclairtaylor.co.uk (our website) and where we otherwise obtain or collect information about you.
 This Privacy Policy is effective from 25th May 2018.

 If you have any questions about our Privacy Policy, please contact us by sending an email to compliance@sinclairtaylor.co.uk